SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations

-To generate the prediction targets, the same raw audio waveform $\vw$ is fed into the teacher model $\mathcal{T}$, producing a sequence of frame-level representations $\mE = \mathcal{T}(\vw) = \{\ve_1,\dots,\ve_T\}$.
-We assume the teacher and student models share the same frame rate\footnote{This can be achieved by interpolating the teacher representations if the frame rates differ.}.
-These representations $\mE$ are then quantised frame-by-frame using a pre-trained MVQ quantiser $\mathcal{Q}$ to produce a sequence of fine-grained discrete tokens $\mZ=\{\vz_1,\dots,\vz_T\}$ as the pre-training targets, where $\vz_t=\operatorname{Encode}(\ve_t; \mathcal{Q})$.
+To generate the prediction targets, $\vw$ is also fed into the teacher model $\mathcal{T}$, producing a sequence of frame-level representations $\mE = \mathcal{T}(\vw) = \{\ve_1,\dots,\ve_T\}$.
+We assume the teacher and student models share the same frame rate\footnote{If not, this can be achieved by interpolating the teacher representations if the frame rates differ.}.
+These representations are then quantised frame-by-frame using a pre-trained MVQ quantiser $\mathcal{Q}$ to produce a sequence of fine-grained discrete tokens $\mZ=\{\vz_1,\dots,\vz_T\}$ as the pre-training targets, where $\vz_t=\operatorname{Encode}(\ve_t; \mathcal{Q})$.

 The student model is trained to predict the target tokens $\mZ$ from the contextualised representations $\mH$.
 The multi-codebook masked prediction loss is formulated as the sum of $N$ independent prediction losses, one for each codebook in the MVQ quantiser.
 Each of these losses is a cross-entropy objective calculated over all frames, with an adjustable weight $\alpha$ for masked and unmasked frames\footnote{The effect of $\alpha$ is investigated in Appendix~\ref{app: pre-training loss masked unmasked}}: